audiophonics/Evo_Sabre_Volumio3/README.md

 * I could not add the option to easily import a custom logo for startup, this framework is not really designed for making a HTMLcanvas pop in the UI and do image analysis on the fly.
 I might add that later as a secondary utility.
 * Changing timezone (so the display will show the correct time).
 This is a work in progress and will be available soon.

+## Installation :
+This plugin has not been validated yet.

 ## (re)Build from source :
 If you need to rebuild this plugin from source just do the following (preferably on a fresh system) :